azoth-lang/azoth.language.reference/src/categories-of-types.md

 When a hybrid type is moved, the pervious variable binding type changes to `void` and reports errors for "use of moved value".

 New hybrid types are declared with struct declarations.
-All struct declarations are `move struct` since all hybrid types are move types.
 A struct declaration is a sort of template for constructing instances of the struct.
 There are not other hybrid types than those created with struct declarations.

 ### Uses of Hybrid Types